 - Number of new referrals

 - Number of people receiving a Community Service

 - Occupancy relating to dependency allocated and staffing available

 - Number of people leaving the service with reasons why

-- Number of Safeguarding alerts
+- Number of Safeguarding Alerts

 - Number of Compliments and Complaints

 - Staff Vacancy and sickness

-Locality Liaison meetings are held to discuss activity, barriers and solutions.
-These meetings are in place and will:
+Regular meetings with Practitioners are held to discuss activity, barriers and solutions.
+These meetings will:

-- Provide an integral part of In-House Improvement Cycle Process. - Provide a forum for sharing at a local level information regarding occupancy, Capacity, New Referrals, Priorities and funding. - Provide a forum for future planning identifying gaps in the market. - Inform future Demand and Capacity - Provide a forum for two-way information sharing.
+- Provide an integral part of Enablement and Support Services Improvement Cycle Process. - Provide a forum for sharing at a local level information regarding occupancy, capacity, mew referrals, priorities and funding. - Provide a forum for future planning identifying gaps in the market. - Inform future demand and capacity - Provide a forum for two-way information sharing.